raipc/atsd-api-python/docs/source/atsd_client.models.rst

 to learn more visit  https://axibase.com/docs/atsd/api/data/

-API request attributes could be specified either in constructor or be explicitly setted to object via setters.
+API request attributes can be specified either in constructor or be explicitly setted to object via setters.

 Two code blocks are equivalent: